shatteredsilicon/node_exporter/README.md

 If you are new to Prometheus and `node_exporter` there is a [simple step-by-step guide](https://prometheus.io/docs/guides/node-exporter/).

+The `node_exporter` listens on HTTP port 9100 by default.
+See the `--help` output for more options.

 ### Ansible

 For automated installs with [Ansible](https://www.ansible.com/), there is the [Cloud Alchemy role](https://github.com/cloudalchemy/ansible-node-exporter).